razshare/frizzante-docs/docs/guards.md

-You can guard your page and api by injecting arbitrary functions to execute before said pages and/or api serve the client.
+You can guard your pages and api by injecting arbitrary functions to execute before said pages and/or api serve the client.

 You can guard your pages with `frz.ServerWithPageGuard()`